EMDCYY/LightThief/README.md

 ## Contribution
 Contributions to improve or extend the codebase are welcome.
 Please submit pull requests for review.

-## License
-This project is for academic research and is not licensed for commercial use.

 # LightThief Circuit